 - In a very large, heavy saucepan or pot over medium-high heat, pour the sugar in an even layer over the bottom of the pan.
 Whisk until melted.
 The sugar will clump up but will eventually completely melt.
 This will take about 4-5 minutes.

-- Once the sugar has melted, stop whisking and cook until the temperature reaches 350 F degrees or the sugar has turned into an amber color and has a nutty aroma.
+- Once the sugar has melted, stop whisking and cook until the sugar has turned into an amber color and has a nutty aroma.
 Remove from the heat.

 - Add all the butter and whisk until combined.
 This mixture will bubble up, but keep whisking until all the butter has melted.